 Guide to External Funding

-The Office of Corporate, Foundation, and Government Relations (CFGR) is committed to helping faculty members meet their academic, capital and research goals by maximizing grant funding from external sources.
+The Office of Corporate, Foundation and Government Grants (CFGG) is committed to helping faculty members meet their academic, capital and research goals by maximizing grant funding from external sources.
 The following assistance is available:

 - Identifying potential funders;